prashal/fp_adder/README.md

 This project was done as a help assignment of a junior friend.
 The entire 32-bit Floating Point Adder is designed in VHDL.

 ## Implementation Details:
 The project uses the IEEE-754 Single Precision floating point format.
-The following table lists how the 32-bit floating number is divided into 3 parts viz.
+The  32-bit floating number is divided into 3 parts viz.
 Mantissa, Exponent and the Sign bit of length 23, 8 and 1 bits accordingly.

-Using the above format, the floating point number can be expressed as follows -
+Using the format, the floating point number can be expressed as follows -

 (-1)*sign 1.mantissa x 2 ^ exponent